joe-cai/intrv-prep/leetcode/022_generate_parentheses.md

 #Generate Parentheses
-`left` represents how many left parentheses are needed.
+`left` represents how many more left parentheses are needed.
 Once the number of left parentheses increases, corresponding need represented by `right` for right parenthese increases.
+Hence the algorithm will halt once the needs are satisfied (`left` and `right` drop to one);
 ```C++
 class Solution {
 public: